nsidc/earthaccess/docs/contributing/integration-tests.md

 ## Testing most popular datasets

 Some integration tests operate on the most popular collections for each provider in CMR.
-Those collections are cached as static data in `tests/integration/popular_collections/` to give our test suite more stability.
+Those collection IDs are cached as static data in `tests/integration/popular_collections/` to give our test suite more stability.
 The list of most popular collections can be updated by running a script in the same directory.